Discovering Thomas Hardy’s Fictional Wessex

 The following morning we boarded a Mercedes Benz coach and were dropped off close to the village of Higher Bockhampton and the Hardy’s Birthplace Visitors Centre close to the cob and thatch cottage where he was born in 1840.

 Now looked after by the National Trust, the cottage was built by Hardy’s grandparents and he lived there with them, his parents, two sisters and a brother.
-The cottage overlooks heathland – immortalised as Egdon Heath – which he later includes in one of his most powerful novels, The Return of the Native.
+The cottage overlooks heathland – immortalised as Egdon Heath – which he later includes in one of his most powerful novels, The Return of the Native bloons td 5 for download.

 With the river having burst its banks due to heavy overnight rain, I soon had two very wet feet as the water invaded my walking boots.
 But we paddled on to view St Michael’s Church and the grave of Hardy’s first wife Emma Gifford (1874-1912).
 It is said that Hardy’s heart is also buried there even though his body lies in a Poets Grave in Westminster Abbey.

-We continued to walk across rain-soaked farmland, encountering oozing mud and soggy pastures which became the location of Hardy’s Far From The Madding Crowd while we also climbed heavily wooded tracks in Puddletown Forest to reach an ancient burial site which Hardy named Rainbarrow.
+We continued to walk across rain-soaked farmland, encountering oozing mud and soggy pastures which became the location of Hardy’s Far From The Madding Crowd while we also climbed heavily wooded tracks in Puddletown Forest to reach an ancient burial site which Hardy named Rainbarrow download the file from onedrive.

 Hardy’s characters and locations were certainly brought to life by our leader’s descriptions, crossing the Roman Road we discovered the place where Eustacia Vye lived, the Rushy Pond close by and where she met her lover Wildeve… and then there was the pub which also featured strongly in his stories.